MicrosoftDocs/microsoft-salescopilot-docs/articles/open-app.md

         :::image type="content" source="media/access-app-web-read-email.svg" alt-text="Screenshot showing accessing the app while reading an email in Outlook on the web.":::

     > [!NOTE]
-    > If Sales app is admin-deployed, the app is automatically pinned to the email action bar.
+    > If the Sales app is admin-deployed, the app is automatically pinned to the email action bar.

 - While creating or opening a meeting, select **Sales** on the ribbon.